lbzui/vue/README.md

 #### Step 4: Build a Material theme

-> NOTE: If you just want to use the compiled CSS, you can skip to [Step 5](#step-5-use-lbz-button-component).
+> NOTE: If you just want to use the compiled CSS, you can skip to [Step 5](#step-5-use-components-like-button).

-Create your own Material theme by customizing values for [layout grid](https://material.io/design/layout/responsive-layout-grid.html), [shape](https://material.io/design/shape/about-shape.html#shape-customization-tool), [theme](https://material.io/resources/color/), and more.
+Create your own Material theme by customizing values for [Layout grid](https://material.io/design/layout/responsive-layout-grid.html), [Shape](https://material.io/design/shape/about-shape.html#shape-customization-tool), [Theme](https://material.io/resources/color/), and more.

 Install devDependencies through npm or yarn: